nicolasff/webdis/README.markdown

 * Possible Redis authentication in the config file.
 * Pub/Sub using `Transfer-Encoding: chunked`, works with JSONP as well.
 Webdis can be used as a Comet server.
 * Drop privileges on startup.
-* Custom Content-Type using a pre-defined file extension.
+* Custom Content-Type using a pre-defined file extension, or with `?type=some/thing`.
 * URL-encoded parameters for binary data or slashes.
 For instance, `%2f` is decoded as `/` but not used as a command separator.

 # Ideas, TODO...